Know How to Import PST to Office 365 Shared Mailbox – Complete Guide

 4. In order to establish the connection, right-click on Storage Accounts and select Connect to Azure storage…

 5. A new Connect to Azure Storage window appears, you need to select the radio button corresponding to Use a shared access signature URI.

-7. After that, a Connection Summary page appears that provides information like Display name, SAS, URL Expiration date etc. Then, click on Connect in order to link Azure Active Directory store to specified storage account.
+7. After that, a Connection Summary page appears that provides information like Display name, SAS, URL Expiration date, etc. Then, click on Connect in order to link the Azure Active Directory store to the specified storage account.

-Once the Azure storage account setup, we have to upload the Outlook PST file using the below instructions.
+Once the Azure storage account is set up, we have to upload the Outlook PST file using the below instructions.

 3. Next, click on Upload to start the process.

 4. Wait until the file gets loaded on the Azure dashboard.
 Because the uploading time is directly proportional to the size of the .pst file.

 Note: Sometimes files will not be seen on the detailed pane, so it is advised to Reload the page.
 By doing this, the PST files will appear on the pane